Bull. Ass. Fr. Lichénologie, 47, 1: 30, 2022. Basionym: Caloplaca rubroaurantiaca B. de Lesd. - Bull. Soc. Bot. France, 97: 169, 1950.

 Distribution: N - Piem (Morisi & Sereno 1995, Morisi 2005), VA (Matteucci & al. 2012, 2013, 2015, Sandrone 2014), Lig (Loppi & al. 1997).

 Description: Thallus crustose, thinly episubstratic, whitish grey, often poorly visible.
-Apothecia cryptolecanorine to zeorine, sessile, irregularly rounded, 0.2-0.6 mm across, with an orange-red, flat to slightly convex disc, a concolorous or paler, raised proper margin, and a thalline margin which is usually developed only at the base of the apothecium, and is soon excluded.
+Apothecia cryptolecanorine to zeorine, sessile, irregularly rounded, 0.2-0.7 mm across, with an orange-red, flat to slightly convex disc, a concolorous or paler, raised proper margin, and a thalline margin which is usually developed only at the base of the apothecium, and is soon excluded.
 Epithecium yellowish brown, inspersed with granules, 10-15 µm thick, K+ red; hymenium colourless 55-85 µm high, sometimes inspersed with a few oil droplets, I+ blue; paraphyses mostly simple; hypothecium colourless, 25-50 µm high, sometimes inspersed with a few oil droplets.
-Asci 8-spored, clavate, Teloschistes-type.
-Ascospores 1-septate, polarilocular, hyaline, narrowly ellipsoid, 9-14 x 3-4(-6) µm, the septum 1-2 µm thick.
+Asci 8-spored, clavate, functionally unitunicate, apically thickened with a broad internal beak, the inner part of apex and external cap I+ blue, Teloschistes-type.
+Ascospores 2-celled, polarilocular, hyaline, narrowly ellipsoid, 9-14 x 3-4(-6) µm, the equatorial thickening (“septum”) 1-2 µm.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC-, P-; apothecia K+ red.
-Chemistry: thallus probably without lichen substances; apothecia with an unknown set of anthraquinones.
+Chemistry: thallus probably without lichen substances; apothecia with an unknown set of non-chlorinated anthraquinones.

 Note: a poorly known silicicolous species, a member of the difficult Rufoplaca arenaria-group characterised by the smaller spores with a thinner septum, known only from Italy, Switzerland and the French Alps (Dauphinè).
 The record from Valle d'Aosta (see Nimis 1993: 182) requires confirmation.